When you use Ditto in your app, you don’t have to think about how your devices will connect in the peer-to-peer mesh network.

 If you are monitoring network traffic you might come across a Ditto Announce.
 This is a Ditto-specific advertisement format which contains basic information about the device.
 This provides hints to Ditto so that it can construct a good mesh quickly and efficiently.

 When a user opens your app the first thing they will see is how quickly it syncs the latest information.
 Ditto understands this.
 When sync begins it uses all the transports aggressively to locate and connect to multiple potential peers concurrently.
-At the same time the existing peers will notice the newcomer’s arrival.
+At the same time, the existing peers will notice the newcomer’s arrival.
 If they have capacity they will also establish connections to the new device.
 Together, these processes ensure that a new peer is integrated into the mesh as quickly as possible.

 After this initial burst Ditto must become more efficient.
 A mobile phone has a finite battery.
 Each extra LAN connection consumes more CPU time and more radio energy.
 Bluetooth is particularly constrained: devices can manage only a handful of concurrent connections and each connection can take several seconds to initiate.
-Therefore in larger meshes Ditto must limit the number of interconnections, and choose wisely.
+Therefore in larger meshes, Ditto must limit the number of interconnections, and choose wisely.

-At the same time Ditto must not have too few connections: otherwise islanding can occur, where different groups of devices in the same room are connected in individual clusters.
+At the same time, Ditto must not have too few connections: otherwise islanding can occur, where different groups of devices in the same room are connected in individual clusters.
 If there is no connection between those groups they will not sync data with each other.

 Ditto avoids islanding using two techniques, neither of which require central coordination.
 First, a reasonably dense mesh is preferred so that islanding is improbable.
 Second, a random churn means that devices will slowly change which peers they are connected to.
-This ensures that even if an island did form, it will likely only last a few seconds.
+This ensures that even if an island did form, it would likely only last a few seconds.

-Next, certain optimisations are possible.
-Imagine there are two candidate peers for a Bluetooth connection but you only have capacity for one.
+Next, certain optimizations are possible.
+Imagine there are two candidate peers for a Bluetooth connection but you only have the capacity for one.
 If you are already connected to one of those peers via WiFi, then we should spend our Bluetooth connection on the other peer, to improve the diversity of the mesh.